Gianna096/Telecom-Churn-Analysis/Telecom-Churn-Analysis.md

 **Results**
 We implemented spot-checking with 10 different models to determine the algorithm which was best suited to solve the business problem.
 Our criteria for the best models was based on total accuracy and recall while considering overall model complexity.
-The logistic regression had a recall rate of .80, giving an accuracy of 0.76.
+The logistic regression had a recall rate of .80 (Refer to Figure 3-5 and Figure 3-6), giving an accuracy of 0.76.
 The second best model was linear discriminant analysis which had an accuracy of 0.76.

 With the aim of having the least number of false positives, we tried to reduce this type of misclassification.
 As it is evident by the confusion matrix of logistic regression, we get true negative 286 which are the customers which will certainly not churn.
 These customers could be targeted to increase the revenue for the telecom company.
 Also, this model gives the highest number of true positives - 299, which is the highest when compared to the result produced by other models.